-There are also ways to stretch the sports scholarship without changing the amount of tuition which is covered.
+There are also ways to stretch the sports scholarship without changing the amount of tuition covered.
 For example, you could negotiate for the scholarship to cover your accommodation and meals at the student canteen.

 But remember to be realistic.
 Very few student athletes get full rides, especially during their freshman year.
-If you are offered a partial scholarship from a few coaches who’ve shown you slight interest, then don’t expect them to suddenly offer you a generous full ride the moment you slyly say you are considering a different college.
+If you receive a partial scholarship from a few coaches who’ve shown you slight interest, then don’t expect them to suddenly offer you a generous full ride the moment you slyly say you are considering a different college.

 Here is where a sports recruiting consultancy can help a lot.
 A good consultancy will have experience with negotiating scholarships.
 Firstly, they will know how much you can realistically expect based on your athletic and academic profile.
-They will also be able to tell how interested a coach is by the amount of attention you’ve gotten (number of phone calls, paid campus visits, etc.).
+They will also be able to tell how interested a coach is by the amount of attention he showed (number of phone calls, paid campus visits, etc.).
 Then the consultancy can either negotiate on your behalf or advise you on how to proceed.